Skip to main content

 How to set the stream dimensions

-For example: if the screen size is 1920x1080, in full screen, the viewport height will be 1001px (79px is used by Google Chrome for its navigation bar and other stuff, this might be a little different for you).
+If the screen size is 1920x1080, in full screen, the viewport height will be 1001px (79px is used by Google Chrome for its navigation bar and other stuff; this might be a little different for you).

 The viewport width will be 1920px (most of the full-screen browsers stretch across the screen evenly, of course, there will be some exceptions.